franciscoamado/vscode-html-leaf/README.md

 ## Features

-> Syntax highlighting for your eyes!
+- Syntax highlighting for your eyes!

-> Simple Leaf snippets for when you don't remember those tags
+- Simple Leaf snippets for when you don't remember those tags.

 ## Contributions?

 Let me know on [github](https://github.com/FranciscoAmado/vscode-html-leaf)

 ## Aditional Information